-If you are a regular full time employee, except those in Social Services, you may be eligible for the following amounts of paid bereavement leave:
+If you are a regular full-time employee, except those in the Human Services Zone, you may be eligible for the following amounts of paid bereavement leave:

-- Up to 32 consecutive working hours for your spouse, parent, child, sibling; your grandparents or grandchildren, at the discretion of the Department Head. - Up to 16 consecutive working hours for extended family, which includes your spouse's parents, siblings, and grandparents, foster parents, foster children, your child's spouse, or any other person you had a relationship with that is similar to any of the previously listed individuals (i.e., aunts, uncles, etc.), at the discretion of the Department Head.
+• Up to 32 consecutive working hours for your spouse, parent, child, sibling; your grandparents or grandchildren, at the discretion of the Department Head.

+• Up to 16 consecutive working hours for extended family, which includes your spouse's parents, siblings, and grandparents, foster parents, foster children, your child's spouse, or any other person you had a relationship with that is similar to any of the previously listed individuals (i.e., aunts, uncles, etc.), at the discretion of the Department Head.

 If you are a part-time employee, you may be eligible for leave, as outlined above, but on a prorated basis.
-Full time employees in the Social Services department receive the following leave:
+Full time employees in the Human Services Zone receive the following leave: